MARTIMM/PuzzleTable/README.md

 ### What to implement

-Nothing that what works fine with Palapeli;
+Nothing which works fine with Palapeli;

 * Create new puzzles and export them.
 * Playing a puzzle.